JAlcocerT/JAlcocerT/content/blog/self-pm-TOOLS.md

 title: "PM Tools for Business"
 date: 2025-09-03T23:20:21+01:00
 draft: false
-tags: ["Web","OSS for Business","Self-Hosting","PPTs","AppFlowy"]
+tags: ["OSS for Business","Self-Hosting","PPTs","AppFlowy"]
-description: 'Become the project manager that can do real work'
+description: 'Become the project manager that can do REAL work.
+Project Management 101'
 url: 'selfhosting-pm-tools-docker'
 ---

 **Tl;DR**

 We want it all "Good, Fast, Cheap".

-This is the project management trilemma.
+> This is the project management trilemma.

-Fortunately, there are project management tools to help you!
+Fortunately, there are **project management tools** to help you!

 **Intro**: As a PM in any project, you will need to: